-Finally, our work is broadly related to the political-economic literature that deals more generally with country representation in decision-making bodies of the European Union (EU).8 For instance, Laruelle and Widgren (1998) analyze the allocation of voting power in the Council of Ministers using power indices.
-They show that large countries are under-represented and small countries are over-represented compared to a benchmark that takes into account relative population size (see also Felsenthal and Machover 2001 and Sutter 2000).
+Finally, our work is broadly related to the political-economic literature that deals more generally with country representation in decision-making bodies of the European Union (EU).7 For instance, Laruelle and Widgren (1998) show that large countries are underrepresented and small countries are over-represented in the Council of Ministers compared to a benchmark that takes into account relative population size (see also Felsenthal and Machover 2001 and Sutter 2000).
 Barbera and Jackson (2006) study the optimal design of voting rules in the Council from a utilitarian perspective.
-Among other things, their results point to the importance of within-country preference heterogeneity in this respect.
-In what follows, we will take up the notion of under- and over-representation and look more closely at the role of preferences, focusing somewhat more narrowly on the example of a federal central bank such as the ECB.